Marriage

 Allah may make one option easier and remove obstacles from your path.

-While not necessary, some people may receive guidance through dreams, but this should not be the primary way to interpret results.
+While not necessary, some people may receive guidance through dreams.

 Continue seeking advice from knowledgeable, trustworthy people alongside your Istikhara.